Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Custom Fields
 =============

-Custom fields are additional fields that can appear on the Create a Request form (both Technician and Customer Portal) or solely on the Details View of Requests.
+Custom fields are additional fields that appear on the Create a Request form (both Technician and Customer Portal) and the Details View of Requests.
 You can create such fields from the Admin section.